lvandine44/ADS503-FinalProject/README.md

 Predictive analysis of historical health records to determine if a patient is at risk of developing Osteoporosis.

 ### Problem Statement
+Use predictive modeling to better diagnose at-risk Osteoporosis patients based on known important predictors to have a better opportunity for early treatment and/or preventative treatment plans.

 ### Goals